PyMVPA/PyMVPA/doc/source/installation.rst

 -------

 There are a few Python distributions for Windows.
 In theory all of them should work equally well.
-However, we only tested the standard Python distribution from www.python.org (with version 2.5.2).
+Christoph Gohlke runs a `repository of unofficial Windows binaries`_ for various scientific Python packages, including PyMVPA, that could ease deploying a PyMVPA installation on Windows significantly.

+.. _repository of unofficial Windows binaries: http://www.lfd.uci.edu/~gohlke/pythonlibs/

 First you need to download and install Python.
 Use the Python installer for this job.
 Yo do not need to install the Python test suite and utility scripts.